somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 \end{align}
 $$

-Remember policy extraction takes a bit of work and it requires us to know the reward and state transistion probabilities for the MDP.
+Remember policy extraction takes a bit of work and it requires us to know the reward and state transition probabilities for the MDP.
 We've taken a model-free approach to learning the state values (for a policy), but we can't use this knowledge to improve our policy!
-We can't use policy extraction unless we also sample tranisition probablities and rewards, but we had just decided that was a waste of time...
+We can't use policy extraction unless we also sample transition probabilities and rewards, but we had just decided that was a waste of time...

 Let's go back to the drawing board.
 Why did we want state values in the first place?
 Because we're trying to find the optimal policy.
 If you look at the equation for policy extraction, it doesn't really seem to fit well with state values.
 It almost seems to fit better with....
 Q-values!
 Wait a second...look at the first equation where I define the Q-value for a state.